opencog/tv-toolbox/README.md

 regions.
 This would increase the resolution where it matters and speed up formula computation.

+### Optimize STV to DTV for very high counts

+When the count of an STV is very high, that is corresponding to a confidence that approaches 1.0, calculating the binomial and thus the probability distribution takes a very long time (about 10 minutes for n=4M and k=10K).
+It would be good to optimize that.
+Clearly when a distribution is so narrow you don't need as many datapoints as
+k.
+Maybe this could be sampled.
+Alternatively the binomial itself could be approximated and optimized.
+In the same vein it would be useful to have a very efficient and accurate gamma or beta functions, possibly replacing the need for an exact binomial.

 ### Implement Monte-Carlos simulation instead of full convolution

 So far the DTV of a conclusion is calculated by combining virtually